 Highly engineered materials are becoming the norm in complex manufacturing environments.
 Manufacturers now rely on a wide array of raw materials including custom designed metals, polymers and an extensive variety of advanced composites.
 Advances in part molding technology have led to the development of parts with increasingly complex geometries.
 Water break tests are not effective in this increasingly sophisticated manufacturing environment.
 Although, historically, water break tests were effective for large, flat surfaces, this test is becoming obsolete as manufacturers embrace new technologies for highly sophisticated power production.

-IoT and leveraging the power of data is transforming the way manufacturers collect and analyze test results.
+The Internet of Things (IoT) and leveraging the power of data through Industry 4.0 processes, are transforming the way manufacturers collect and analyze test results.
 Water break tests are not well suited for manufacturers who are seeking to gain actionable, traceable and quantitative test results about surface quality.
 Data-driven process control requires sophisticated testing methodologies that can seamlessly capture all relevant surface analytics data.

 How the Water Break Test is Performed